MyMelodyUwU/MyMelodyUwU.github.io/_posts/2023-1-9-weekSix-Blog-One.md

 Created an Aggregator and Monitor Functions that will take the CPU usage as of now and the Epoch time and it is now accessible to me by a webserver!

-Finished Writing my assingment!
+Finished writing my assignment!

-I am about to:

-1) Print the data in a pretty HTML format
+I have made some tentative goals for the 20th of Jan (Internship end)

+## Project Stretch Goals

+1) Benchmark the instances and compare the specifications to other models (I.e. Compare Camera A against Camera B)

+2) Retained messages / Multiple monitors cleaning retained

 2) Learn extended SQLite Arguments other than SELECT and DROP

-3) Learn to package and bundle everything together to be put on docker

-4) Find a home in gitlab to store the code

-5) Learn to create my EC2 instances, and have the code running!
+4) Learn to create my EC2 instances, and have the code running!

-6) Learn to adjust the hosting instance aggregator to serve multiple monitors!

-7) Have the supervisor fill in the evaluation form (Due 20th Jan)
+- Add additional Resource Metrics of GPU Computer/Memory Usage

 ## What do I want todo this year